QUARKS: Identification of large-scale Kronecker Vector-AutoRegressive models: Regularization inducing spatial-temporal stability and sparsity

 \subsection{Spatial sparsity}

 Real graphs or the regular networks from discretized Partial Differential Equations are such that each node is connected to a very limited number of other nodes with respect to the network's size.
-In the latter case, the neighborhood is localized which gives rise to a multi-banded structure of the full coefficient-matrices, equivalent to a banded structure of each factor matrix.
-In case of high coupling, as is observed e.g in the atmospheric turbulence modeling as discussed in Section VII, we rather tune the decay of the parameters away from the main diagonal rather than minimizing the number of non-zero entries.
+In the latter case, the neighborhood is localized which gives rise to a multi-banded structure of the full coefficient matrices, equivalent to a banded structure of each factor matrix.
+In case of high coupling, as is observed e.g in the atmospheric turbulence modeling as discussed in Section~\ref{sec15}, we rather tune the decay of the parameters away from the main diagonal rather than minimizing the number of non-zero entries.
 Furthermore, it will become clear in the next section that we would like to avoid all non-differentiable functions in the cost function, hence the focus is laid on kernel methods rather than on minimizing the $\ell_1$-norm of the factor-matrices.
 In this framework, an exponentially decreasing sequence has been studied in \cite{Chiuso:2012} for sparse network identification.
+We introduce a diagonal matrix $\bold{K}_s$ such that: